-Peru might sound like an unusual choice for a relocation, compared to more well-known expat hotspots like Singapore and the USA.
-But this South American country plays home to a large, multinational expat community – and there are plenty of reasons why you might care to join it.
+Peru might sound like an unusual choice for a relocation, compared to more well-known expat hot spots like Singapore and the USA.
+But this South American country plays home to a large, multinational community of expats—and there are plenty of reasons why you might care to join it.

 If you’re a fan of nature, fascinated by historic sights and new cultures, or simply want to sit back and enjoy some sunshine, there are all kinds of reasons why Peru might be the choice for you.
 To inform and inspire, here are five great reasons why expats are moving to Peru.

-With cheap groceries, low taxes, and an abundance of affordable restaurants and bars, one of the most obvious advantages of living in Peru is the cost of living, where prices can be as little as half of that of a developed country.
+With cheap groceries, low taxes, and an abundance of affordable restaurants and bars, one of the most obvious advantages of living in Peru is the cost of living.
 When it comes to renting, expats are often pleased to discover that accommodation is typically 80% cheaper than it is in places like the UK and USA.

 Travelling from A to B is also particularly affordable.
-Many of the larger cities, like Lima, Trujillo and Cusco, are pedestrianised and very easy to walk around.
-The cost of getting a taxi doesn’t usually cost more than a few dollars either, and there are very cheap local minibuses called Combis that you can take for as little as 50 cents.
+Many of the larger cities, like Lima, Trujillo and Cusco, are pedestrianized and very easy to walk around.
+The cost of getting a taxi doesn’t usually cost more than a few dollars either, and there are very cheap local minibuses called combis that you can take for as little as 50 cents.

 One cost that’s worth considering before you set off is healthcare, as both the public and private systems in Peru charge fees for their various services.
 Though Peru’s food, accommodation and leisure activities are typically incredibly affordable, healthcare can be expensive if you don’t have suitable insurance to cover it.